acloonan/dc2-cluster-triaxiality/compile-triaxiality-data/member-distribution/README.md

 Currently, the H5py notebook is over 1 MB, which seems to mean that collaborators cannot edit the document from within GitHub.

 Note that it may be easier to run get_comoving_cartesian_coordinates.ipynb by connecting a NERSC computing node to your local system.
+It hasn't seemed to run properly for me on jupyter.nersc.gov, but it has worked just fine when connected to my local machine.
 To do this, open 2 command line windows and use the following linux commands:

 1. **(first window)** Log into NERSC using `ssh <nersc_user>@cori.nersc.gov`.
 2. **(first window)** `module load python`.